-Small but unique, neighboring country on the north from Croatia, Slovenia prouds itself by beautiful intact nature, health tourism and a small but touristically good developed bit of Adriatic.
+A small but unique neighboring country in the north of Croatia, Slovenia prides itself on beautiful, intact nature, health tourism, and a small but touristically good developed bit of Adriatic.

 Slovenia has four main regions.
 On the north, there’s the alpine region with easily accessible mountains and hills packed with natural treasures of the highest peaks, green valleys and the most beautiful Slovenian lakes.

-The thermal and Pannonian part is situated on the north-east.
-This region offers healing waters and the various paths to well-being.
+The thermal and Pannonian part is situated on the northeast.
+This region offers healing waters and various paths to well-being.
 Numerous natural health resorts are strung among sunny hills with vineyards.

-The Mediterranean in Slovenia reveals itself in coastal towns that show their beauty in the sun, green Istrian rural areas.
-They are home to original cuisine with olive oil and wild plants, Brda and the Vipava Valley are home to world-famous wines, while the Karst uncovers the secrets of caves which are among the most visited in Europe.
+The Mediterranean in Slovenia reveals itself in coastal towns that show their beauty in the sun and green Istrian rural areas.
+They are home to original cuisine with olive oil and wild plants, Brda and the Vipava Valley are home to world-famous wines, while the Karst uncovers the secrets of caves that are among the most visited in Europe.
 This area is also home to famous white Lipizzaner horses.

 Good to know